The Quick Guide to Understanding How Your Knee Works

 The knee isn’t super complex.
 It bends, it straightens, and allows for a bit of rotation.
 Yet even simple things sometimes need a user manual.

 That’s because a pair of healthy knees is essential to active living.
-Try getting off the floor or landing with straight peg legs to understand why.
+Try getting off the floor or landing with your legs locked out to understand why.

 Without the knees walking and running would be awkward and much slower, jumping wouldn’t be much of anything, and our ability to raise and lower ourselves to a chair or ground level would be extremely limited.
 They also dissipate a ton of force which lessens the loads on our hips and low back.

 So thankfully we have them, even if they are prone to pain and injury.

 This is partly due to restrictions on how the knee is designed to move.
 Apply enough force the wrong way and you will quickly be out of commission.

 It also plays the middle man between the ankle and the hip.
 Often taking the brunt of any movement issues coming from these areas above and below the joint even with everything around the knee working just fine.

 We’re here to help guide you through these issues, but the first step is to develop an understanding of your knees.
 From there it should make more sense as to why they hurt and the plan to fix them.